JimMadge/qintervals/README.md

 ## Installation

-Clone the repository and change into the root directory, then run `pip3 install .`
+Clone the repository and change into the root directory, then run `pip3 install --user .`

 ## Usage

-After installation the command `qintervals` should be installed to your local path.
+After installation the command `qintervals` should be installed to your local path (_i.e._ `~/.local/bin/`).
 The program takes a single positional argument, which is the path to the YAML workout file you want to use.
 An example is included in the examples directory.

 `qintervals qintervals/examples/threshold.yml`